pods-framework/pods/readme.txt

 * Import from Custom Post Type UI
 * More coming soon including Importing from Custom Field Suite, Advanced Custom Fields, and Custom Tables

-= Introduction to the Pods Framework (2.0) =
-Our new Pods 2.0 video introduction is coming soon, with a special guest voice over from Dre Armeda!

 = Introduction to the Pods Framework (1.x) =
 [vimeo http://vimeo.com/15086927]